 An affiliation agreement is a written contract detailing the legal obligations of both the school and the experiential learning site to facilitate experiential learning for students.
 These agreements are typically executed for five years but may be requested for a shorter period.
 When organizing an agreement, it is important to inquire with the site if they will require student liability insurance.
 If required, an affiliation agreement and insurance must be executed in order to begin experiential learning.
 If an agreement is in place for a given discipline with a particular site, all new students will be included under this agreement until expiration of the agreement itself.

-- Affiliation Agreement Coordinator – Although responsibilities may vary across academic programs, the coordinator serves as the intermediary between the site contact, student, and the campus to ensure all necessary agreements are in place prior to the internship.
-Typically, the coordinator initiates the agreement and sends to the site.
-The coordinator consults with Management Services if modifications are requested to the affiliation agreement.
+- Affiliation Agreement Coordinator — Although responsibilities may vary across academic programs, the coordinator serves as the intermediary between the site contact, student and the campus to ensure all necessary agreements are in place prior to the internship.
+Typically, the coordinator initiates the agreement and sends it to the experiential learning site.
+The coordinator consults with Regional Procurement Services if modifications are requested to the affiliation agreement.